-Your work begins much earlier than the moment you pick up a pen and paper.
-Preparing for the first meeting with the client marks the actual beginning of a design process.
-By being prepared and professional during the first call, you start building a relationship.
+Your work starts much earlier than the moment you pick up a pen and paper.
+Preparing for the first meeting with the client marks the actual beginning of the design process.
+By being prepared and professional during the first meeting, you start building a relationship.
 The reward for your professionalism will be big: the client’s trust in your decisions is at stake here.

 - Communication tips: how to talk to a client.